 - de minimis cartels, for which, since the amendment has entered into force, a similar regime is set forth as under the European Commission's De Minimis Notice.
 Accordingly, in the case of practices where the undertakings concerned are competitors, the de minimis rule applies where their combined market share threshold does not exceed 10 per cent on the relevant market or, in the case of non-competitors, if their individual market share thresholds remain at or below 15 per cent.
-Hard-core restrictions such as price-fixing or market allocation agreements will no longer benefit from the Austrian de minimis exemption; - certain agreements on retail prices in the book and press sector; - restrictions of competition between members of a cooperative insofar as they are justified by the aim of the cooperative; - restrictions of competition within the 'decentralised banking sectors'; and - certain restrictions of competition within the agricultural sector.
+Hard-core restrictions such as price-fixing or market allocation agreements will no longer benefit from the Austrian de minimis exemption; - certain agreements on retail prices in the book and press sector; - restrictions of competition between members of a cooperative insofar as they are justified by the aim of the cooperative; and - certain restrictions of competition within the agricultural sector.